On this page:

 Social and environmental factors related to the use of other illicit drugs include how acceptable particular drugs are in the young person's social group, and how available they are in their community.

 Data on the potency or strength of cannabis is limited, but the available evidence suggests there is a wide range in levels of THC (the main psychoactive ingredient).
-Of the samples seized and analyzed by Canadian authorities between 1989 and 2003, only 81 out of more than 15,000 samples had a THC level of 20% or higher.
-And, while there has been an increase in the average THC level over the past two decades (6% in 1995 compared to 11% in 2008), the rise has not been dramatic.
+While there has been an increase in the average THC level over the past two decades, the rise has not been dramatic.
 Increases in THC levels are primarily related to selective breeding and more advanced cultivation techniques.

 What is THC?